Paternity and Legitimation

 - The Social Security numbers of both parents

 Legitimation and paternity are extremely sensitive and important issues for any family.
-The attorneys at Haas Tharrington, P.A. will be happy to assist you through the complex legal process.
+The attorneys at Haas & Associates, P.A. will be happy to assist you through the complex legal process.

 If you have paternity, maternity or other parentage issues related to creation of a family through assisted reproduction, please visit our gestational carrier page.